 This longtime fan of American film then left New Zealand to work in Hollywood.
 His debut feature in America was 50s crime thriller Mulholland Falls (1996), which saw Tamahori working alongside actors Nick Nolte, John Malkovich and legendary cinematographer Haskell Wexler.
 Tamahori later argued that the film was damaged after he bowed to studio pressure to shorten it.

 Since then, Tamahori's work has included David Mamet-scripted backwoods adventure The Edge (1997), starring Anthony Hopkins and a memorably angry bear, Next (2007), with Nicolas Cage, an episode of acclaimed drama The Sopranos, and the second most successful James Bond released till that date, Die Another Day (2002).
 The movie, whose attractions include melting ice-lairs, hovercraft battles and Halle Berry, marked the 40th anniversary of the Bond franchise.

-In 2011 Tamahori directed The Devil's Double, an Sundance-selected adaptation of Latif Yahia's account of his time as a double for the son of Saddam Hussein.
-Tamahori went on to reunite with many of the Devil's Double team to develop revenge tale Emperor, which began shooting in September 2014.
+In 2011 Tamahori directed The Devil's Double, a Sundance-selected adaptation of Latif Yahia's account of his time as a double for the son of Saddam Hussein.
+Tamahori went on to reunite with many of the Devil's Double team to develop revenge tale Emperor, which is now in post-production.
 Set in 16th century Italy, the film involves a revenge plot against emperor Charles V (Adrien Brody).

 Roger Ebert, 'Once Were Warriors' (Review) - Chicago Sun-Times, 3 March 1995